21 Enchanting Things to Do in Rovaniemi in Winter (2026 Update)

 Ice floating?
 Wait, hear me out!
 This unique winter activity in Rovaniemi is perhaps one of the most surprising ways to see the Northern lights!

-Guests reported staying relatively warm and dry as they floated in the icy lake and say it’s a must-try in Rovaniemi.
-I haven’t gotten to do this yet but it’s on my bucket list for my next trip to Finland!
+People who reviewed the tour had great things to say about it, and reported staying warm and dry as they floated in the icy lake.
+I haven’t gotten to do this yet but it’s on my bucket list for a future winter trip to Finland!

-Go on a reindeer safari at a Sami reindeer farm.
+Go on a reindeer safari at a Sami farm

 For millennia, the Indigenous Sámi people have been reindeer herders.
 It’s a difficult job that involves herding reindeer across a variety of unforgiving terrains — all without losing track of them.